 Personalised number plates: the top 10 most expensive ever

-The kind of prices paid for relatively ordinary plates, of course, pale in comparison with the priciest number plates the DVLA has sold over the years.
-The current record belongs to the reg number ‘25 O’, which was sold in November 2014 for £400,000 (which became £500,000+ once sales fees and taxes were applied).
-According to reports, this plate currently adorns a classic Ferrari 250 GT SWB, which was at one point owned by the musician and Ferrari enthusiast Eric Clapton.
+The UK’s current record for the most expensive personalised plate sold by the DVLA belongs to the reg number ‘25 O’, which was sold in November 2014 for £400,000.
+This then became £500,000+ once sales fees and taxes were applied.
+According to reports, this plate adorns a classic Ferrari 250 GT SWB, which was at one point owned by the musician and Ferrari enthusiast Eric Clapton.

 The UK's most expensive car number plates

 These are the most expensive UK number plates ever sold by the DVLA.

 |3||DEV 1L||£240,010||December 2021|

 |6||1 RH||£196,000||November 2008|

 |7||K1 NGS||£185,000||December 1993|